wlee0127/Phase-1-Project-5Day-Forecast/README.md

 ![Alt text](image-1.png)

-Application will return 5 containers, displaying the maximum and minimum temeprature of the city for the next 5 days.
+Application will return 5 containers, displaying the maximum and minimum temperature of the city for the next 5 days.

 ![Alt text](image-2.png)